CHALAK-04/bookfinder-robot/README.md

 bookshelf: poor lighting, vertical text on curved spines, books at angles, and a camera on a mast that flexes.

-Solo capstone project, Lebanese University, Faculty of Engineering (Branch 1), 2026.
+Capstone project, Lebanese University, Faculty of Engineering (Branch 1), 2026.
+Built solo apart from one week early on, when a classmate tested scripts I sent him on the hardware and wrote the first Pi camera server.

 ![The robot](docs/media/robot.jpg)